 In my experience, the people who most often flock to these various schools of self-help are people who have commitment issues of some kind who are looking for someone or something to give them a get out of jail free card or the permission to leave relationships without any sort of consequences.

 Needless to say, those that do this do not get what they are looking for.

 The truth is, one does have choices: you can choose to quit your job, you can choose to end relationships, leave your partner for someone you believe is your soulmate, but the idea that there aren’t going to be consequences because you are being honest or “honoring your truth” is ludicrous.

-When we get into relationships with others, be it a parent-child relationship, a romantic partnership, or a business partnership, we enter it with certain promises and expectations whether we actually say them or not.
+When we get into relationships with others, be it a parent-child relationship, a romantic partnership or a business partnership, we enter it with certain promises and expectations whether we actually say them or not.

 Of course, things can and do change.
 It is possible to one day to wake up and realize that you are in a relationship that no longer works.
 In those cases, I believe it really is for the best to part ways.

-However, there is a right and wrong way to approach these, and many of the self-help junkies I have encountered tend to choose the latter and justified it by saying they didn’t owe the other person anything.
+However, there is a right and wrong way to approach this, and many of the self-help junkies I have encountered tend to choose the latter and justified it by saying they didn’t owe the other person anything.

 I disagree with that.

-When I am in a relationship with someone one be it a romantic one, a platonic one, etc., it means I owe them the following:
+When I am in a relationship with someone be it a romantic one, a platonic one, etc., it means I owe them the following: